Find Affordable College Courses

 Read More…

-With a ranking of #8, Rasmussen University - Illinois did quite well on this year’s best schools for design and applied arts students.
-Rasmussen University - Illinois is a small private for-profit school located in the midsize city of Rockford.
+Rasmussen University - Illinois did quite well in this year’s ranking of the best schools for design and applied arts students.
+It came in at #8 on the list.
+Rasmussen University - Illinois is a small private for-profit school located in the city of Rockford.

 The average amount in student loans that design majors at Rasmussen University - Illinois take out is $31,792.

-Explore the most popular online design and applied arts schools for a specific state in the Great Lakes region.
+Explore the most popular online design and applied arts colleges for a specific state in the Great Lakes region.

 State Degrees Awarded